 The shooting guard played eleven seasons in the National Basketball Association.
-A majority of his professional career was with the New York Knicks.
+The majority of his professional career was with the New York Knicks.
 His biggest contribution to the game came in a January 1990 game when he launched a three-point shot with 0.1 seconds remaining on the clock against the Chicago Bulls.
 He made the basket, winning the game for the Knicks.
 Following the game, the NBA established a rule that required 0.3 seconds to remain on the clock in order for a player’s shot to count.
 It is called the Trent Tucker Rule.

 Eduardo Sanchez – 1967

 Born in Cuba, the American director is best known for the realistic horror film The Blair Witch Project.